FatimahAlhumaidhi/Courses-Projects/README.md

 # Courses-Projects
-Different Project done for my bachelor's degree in computer science
+Different Projects done for my bachelor's degree in computer science

 * the courses are: